ashfurrow/blog/source/blog/2012-09-10-think-twice-publish-once.markdown

 date: 2012-09-10 00:00
 ---

-<import><p>Oh, look, a giant shit storm is brewing on the Internet.
+<p>Oh, look, a giant shit storm is brewing on the Internet.
 HP released a new, <a href="http://www.engadget.com/2012/09/10/hp-spectre-one-all-in-one-envy-20-envy-23-pavilion-20/">obvious knock-off</a> of the iMac.</p>

 <p>Marco Arment is upset about the <a href="http://www.marco.org/2012/09/10/elephant">coverage The Verge</a> is giving the computer because their article doesn't draw attention to its obviousness knock-offness:</p>

 <blockquote>
   <p>Maintaining these relationships while retaining credibility isn’t always an easy choice for many sites, and many choose poorly.</p>

 </blockquote>

 <p>John Gruber <a href="http://daringfireball.net/linked/2012/09/10/marco-design">linked to</a> Marco's post, while adding the following:</p>

 <blockquote>
   <p>it’s about not pissing off the vocal anti-Apple contingent of their readerships</p>

 </blockquote>

 <p>Exactly.
 Why bother, after all?</p>